Cello Hire – Why It Makes Sense

 |Cello 3/4||From 20 pcm|

 All our cellos are delivered in bespoke, strengthened boxes to ensure they arrive with you safe and sound.
 On the day of delivery you will receive a delivery time slot from Parcelforce.
 Please keep the box for the return journey.

 Returning is simple and easy too, simply repackage the cello in the original box and we’ll arrange to have the cello collected from any address or safe place.
 You can also choose drop your cello to the nearest depot or Post Office (excluding full size).

 About the Cello & Inspiration to Get Playing

-The cello is an extremely popular instrument today for its deep rich sound, and no orchestra would be complete without a cello section.
-Not only is it a lovely sounding instrument, there are many advantages for the human brain and its development and ongoing health.
-This includes cognitive function and neural processing improvements, coordination and motor skills, boosts memory and more.
+The cello is an extremely popular instrument for its deep rich sound, and no orchestra would be complete without a cello section.
+Not only is it a lovely sounding instrument, there are many advantages in learning a musical instrument for the human brain and its development and general ongoing health.
+This includes cognitive function and neural processing improvements, coordination and motor skills, boosting memory and much more.